 Each year FLL Challenge teams are tasked with building and coding an autonomous robot to compete in a robot game completing missions for points on a mat.
 At competitions we share our robot design process in our judging session, and we also get to compete in the robot game.
 You can learn more about our robot, TAG (which stands for Team Alpha Geek) below.

-We spent time at the world championship studying how other teams completed missions so quickly, which inspired us to test many different ideas during our off-season, such as a drop-in hub, drop-on attachments, wheels, and Tacobot, a 3-sensored robot from Carnegie Mellon.
-A lot of these ideas didn't get chosen, but testing them helped us identify which to incorporate into our robot!
+We tested many different ideas such as a drop-in hub, drop-on attachments, and Tacobot, a 3-sensored robot from Carnegie Mellon.
+A lot of these ideas didn't get chosen, but testing them helped us identify what to incorporate into our robot!
+We also tested lots of different wheel options to figure out which ones would be best for our robot.

-With each side using a different robot, we had to make sure that the robots remained identical throughout the entire season.
-To do this, we periodically checked the differences between the robots.
-If we found any, one of us would go home and make them identical again.
-We also wanted to make sure that each side knew what the other side was doing.
+With four coding groups, we have to make sure we all are communicating.
 We achieved this by creating a robot log that we filled out after every meeting, taking note of what each coding side did.
-We also created a GANTT chart based on the Engineering Design Process (Identify, Design, Create, Iterate, Communicate) to have a plan for our season.
+We also created a GANTT chart based on the Engineering Design Process (Identify, Design, Create, Iterate, Communicate) to have a plan to follow for our season.

 Our team's GANTT chart.